You can embed a PDF file in an HTML document using the <embed>, <iframe> or <object> tag. See the examples below.

 Make your hands dirty

-I explained different methods for embedding PDF files into HTML documents.
-Also, you learned how to make it mobile-responsive.
+I explained different methods for embedding PDF files into HTML documents, and you also learned how to make them mobile-responsive.
+Therefore, if you are still confused, please let me know.